-The University expects all members of its community to act with responsibility and integrity.
-As an accredited institution of higher learning dedicated to the free inquiry after truth, goodness, and beauty, and to the development of "wise, honorable, and cultivated citizens," Concordia University Irvine strives to maintain the highest standards of academic honesty and seeks to heed the commands for honesty found in the Scriptures.
+The University expects all members of the community to act responsibly.
+As an accredited institution of higher learning dedicated to the transmission of knowledge and the free inquiry after truth, Concordia strives to maintain the highest standards of academic honesty and seeks to heed the commands for honesty found in the Scriptures.
+Acts of plagiarism (even unintentional), copying a classmate's work, or forging a field experience teacher's signature can result in failure of a course/field experience.